Waterloo

 began when Napoléon sent his brother, Prince Jérôme Bonaparte to lead what was intended as a

 diversionary attack on the Château d’Hougoumont, on the British right.
 Feeling that he could capture the château, Jérôme maintained an unremitting attack for 8 hours, resulting in the deaths of 6,000 men – Scots and Coldstream Guards, Nassauers and Hanoverians on the allied side and French on the other.
 This “diversionary” attack, while it occupied a significant number of the allies, also occupied a more significant proportion of the Napoléon’ smaller army.
-Some
+Some estimates suggest that Napoléon was able to field about 72,000 men while the allies fielded up to 121,000 (68,000 English, Dutch and Belgians under Wellington’s direct command and 53,000 Prussians, Austrians and Hanoveriens under the direct command of Feldmarschall Blücher.

-At this time Blücher and the bulk of his men were some distance away and would not join the battle until about 17:30 or 18:00.
-Given this
+At this time Blücher and the bulk of his men were some distance away and would not join the battle until about

-Jérôme Bonaparte’s persistence in maintaining a “diversionary” attack for 8 hours is questionable
+balance of forces on the field in the morning, Jérôme Bonaparte’s persistence in maintaining a “diversionary” attack for 8 hours is questionable

 and may well have contributed in large measure to the eventual French defeat.

-with an 80 gun bombardment and a powerful
+with an 80 gun bombardment and a powerful infantry push on

 Control of La Haie Sainte farm would be an important factor throughout the battle.